Global Engagement Hall

 Georgetown Challenge Course (Left) learning about team building.

-The Paideia Global Engagement Resident Hall is dedicated to helping students explore their own values in the context of individual responsibility to local, regional and global communities.
+The Paideia Global Engagement Hall (GEH) is dedicated to helping students explore their own values in the context of individual responsibility to local, regional and global communities.
 Consistent with the mission of Southwestern, the resident hall seeks to foster a liberal arts community whose values and actions encourage contributions toward the well-being of humanity.
 We seek to develop leaders who will strive to alleviate social oppression in the pursuit of justice and the common good.

 What does it mean to be a global citizen?